 © Phasinphoto | Dreamstime.com

 Wrinkles are the most dreaded sign of aging skin, but they are not inevitable.
+You can prevent wrinkles.
 The skin damage that leads to their development is caused by two factors: UV radiation from the sun, and diminished cellular production of the proteins collagen and elastin.

 The sun emits many different frequencies of radiation that can ionize molecules and contribute to the development of free radicals.
 This causes DNA damage and cell death that can eventually lead to diseased or unhealthy skin.
 The face and hands are typically not covered by clothing, so the sun’s rays often affect them the most.

 Compounding the danger of sun exposure, nutrient and water deficiency can lead to decreased collagen and elastin production.
 These two proteins help connect cells to each other.
 When they are deficient, skin tissue becomes loose and inelastic, and wrinkles develop.

 Preventing skin damage before it leads to wrinkles is always the best strategy, and counteracting UV radiation is the first step.
 Surprisingly, using sunscreen, lotion, or moisturizer may actually be a harmful method of doing so.
 Moisturizers and sunscreens treat symptoms; they do not cure problems.
 A much healthier option is to increase your intake of vitamins and foods that prevent wrinkles.

 Top Foods That Prevent Wrinkles

 Many foods contain powerful skin-protective nutrients.
 Incorporating a variety of these into the diet is the most beneficial.
 The following have been shown to contain wrinkle-reducing compounds: